bakulski/EPID639_00_Base_Project/README.md

 # EPID639_00_Base_Project

-This repository installs packages that are relevant for the class: EPID 674 "R for Epidemiologic Data Analysis".
+This repository installs packages that are relevant for the class: EPID 639 "R for Epidemiologic Data Analysis".
 This project should be established in Posit Cloud as a "base project" so that subsequent projects will have the relevant packages installed.

 Remember to increase the allocation for this project in Posit Cloud under the gear icon.
 The default is 0.5Gb.
 With this level, I was unable to compile package RcppEigen, a dependency of ggpubr.
 I was successful with 4Gb allocation.

+In a future iteration, you can crosscheck and delete the unfiled packages against later class projects.

 ## Files and descriptions: